patrsc/image-diff/README.md

 # image-diff

-Python script and web UI for comparing and deleting similar images in a folder.
+Python script and web UI for comparing and deleting similar or duplicate images in a folder.

 ## Requirements